hosseinsalahi/cnoe-workshop/build-your-own-internal-developer-platform-with-cnoe/docs/06-basic-deployment-with-backstage.md

 # Basic Deployment
-We can now proceed with deploying a sample application deployment into the backstage.
-Before deep dive to this example, let's take a short look at what backstage is and some terminology is its ecosystem.
+We can now proceed with deploying a sample application into the backstage.
+Before we deep dive into this example, let's take a look at what backstage is and some terminology is its ecosystem.

 ## Backstage

 Backstage is an open-source platform developed by Spotify that helps teams manage and maintain infrastructure, services, and documentation in a unified interface.
 It provides a developer portal that centralizes internal tools, reduces complexity, and streamlines workflows by offering features such as software catalogs, documentation management, and plugin integration.
-It’s built with the goal of improving developer productivity by allowing them to focus on code rather than tooling and infrastructure.
+It’s built to improve developer productivity by allowing them to focus on code rather than tooling and infrastructure.

 ### Backstage Resources Terminology